AmritaCSN/MinorProject_AyushMohanDas_AMENp2CSN21006/README.md

 Make a directory with any name on your system

-Run download the following files in the folder:
+Download adn Run the following files in the folder:

 -spec.yaml

 -startnetwork.sh

 -fir.zip

-Run startnetwork.sh
+Run -> ./startnetwork.sh

 Understand the folder structure by following the docs.
 After fabric is up and running install the chaincode following the commands from the dock

-To give permission use - sudo chmod -R 777 /path/,,
+To give permission use -> sudo chmod -R 777 /path/,,

-For the frontend :
+**For the frontend **:

 run -> minifab apprun -l node

-run -> npm install express
+run -> npm install express   to install node express to interact with the middle layer.

-download the folder Frontend.zip
+Now download the folder Frontend.zip

-paste and replace the files in the vars/app/node folder
+paste and replace the files in the **vars/app/node** folder

 open the terminal in the app/node folder and    run -> sudo node server.js

 Go to the local address to interact with chain code